shriyachallam/maccorcyclingdata/README.rst

 Compatibility
 -------------

 The raw testdata and schedule file that this package is used on must be csv files.
+Additionally, the first column of both files should be the header of the datatable.
 The example uses data exported from ______ model of `MACCOR`_ battery cyclers.
-As long the raw testdata from the `MACCOR`_ battery cyclers has columns named and ordered as the following, this package should work:
+As long the raw testdata from the `MACCOR`_ battery cyclers has columns named as the following, this package should work:

 #.
 'Cyc#'